EfficientDet vs. YOLOv8: A Technical Comparison

 Strengths

-- Well-Maintained Ecosystem: Benefits from active development, a strong community, frequent updates, and integration with Ultralytics HUB for streamlined MLOps workflows.
+- Well-Maintained Ecosystem: Users benefit from active development, a strong open-source community, frequent updates, and seamless integration with tools like Ultralytics HUB for no-code training and deployment.

 Weaknesses